1945 New Guinea Gremlin Special rescue: Accident

-The Gremlin Special flew into the side of a mountain on May 13, 1945.
+The Gremlin Special flew into the side of a mountain.
 Five passengers survived the initial wreck with two, Sergeant Laura Besley and Private Eleanor Hanna, succumbing to injuries the next day.
 The survivors were Corporal Margaret Hastings, Sergeant Kenneth Decker and Lieutenant John McCollom.

 The Baliem Valley was previously explored in 1938 by Richard Archbold, flying in a PBY-2.
-Although the press believed the survivors of the Gremlin Special crash to be the first outsiders to encounter the Dani people who inhabited the area, Archbold had sent two exploration teams into the valley in 1938.
+Although the press believed the survivors of the Gremlin Special crash to be the first outsiders to encounter the Yali and Dani who inhabited the area, Archbold had sent two exploration teams into the valley in 1938.

 Rescue

 Search aircraft were dispatched when the Gremlin Special never returned.
 Three survivors were spotted on the ground during an air search on May 17.
 Two medical paratroopers were deployed to the site, followed by 10 other support troops.
 A journalist, Alexander Cann, was dropped into the site to document the rescue attempt, and the interactions with the native people.

+On May 26, two paratrooper medics from the U.S. Army’s 1st Filipino Regiment parachuted near the crash site to care for the survivors before leading them on a 10-mile trek down the mountain.
+Another eight paratroopers jumped in to establish a base camp in the valley.